Jack4595/Learning-Log/logs/week-1.md

 Week 1 Log

-[02/05/2025] – [09/05/2025]

-✅ What I Completed
+✅ Completed:

-- Finished the HTML Basics module on FreeCodeCamp.
-- Started the CSS Basics module.
+Interactive playing card page using HTML and CSS

-🛠 What I Learned
+🛠 Learned:

-- Basic HTML tags: headings, paragraphs, links, images.
-- How to create a simple web page layout.
-- Introduction to CSS: selectors, classes, and IDs.
+How to make cards using css
+How to use the transform when hovered
+Basics of typography

-🤔 Things to Revisit
+🤔 Need to revisit:

-- Semantic tags in HTML.
-- CSS box model.
+Flexbox
+Flex Model
+Justify contents

-⭐ Highlights
+⭐ Highlight:

-I built my first simple webpage with my name, a photo, and some styled text!
+Proud of using the transform property to flip the cards around I thought it was really cool how they start face down then flip when hovered.